armulchandani/bulk-inserts/README.md

 3. Performing a batch inserts(50) with Hibernate but programmatically generated value for primary key
 4. Plain JDBC batch insert(50) with programmatically generated primary id

+**Test Results:**

 > With MySql:

-1. Hibernate sequential inserts with Hibernate generated value for primary key Time : 84.044
+1. Hibernate **sequential** inserts with **auto generated** value for primary key
+   Time : 75.959

-2. Hibernate sequential inserts with programmatically generated value for primary key Time : 41.926
+2. Hibernate **sequential** inserts with program assigned value for primary key
+   Time : 13.802

-3. Hibernate batch insert(50) & programmatically generated primary id
+3. Hibernate **batch** insert(50) & program assigned primary id
-   Time : 42.635
+   Time : 10.822

    3a.
-Hibernate batch insert(50) and programmatically generated value for primary key and rewriteBatchedStatements=true Time : 12.471
+Hibernate **batch** insert(50) and program assigned value for primary key and **rewriteBatchedStatements=false**
-4. Hibernate batch insert(1000) and programmatically generated value for primary key and with rewriteBatchedStatements=false Total time : 44.112
+   Time : 40.27

-4a.
-Hibernate batch insert(1000) with programmatically generated value for primary id and rewriteBatchedStatements=true Total time : 9.482
+   3b.
+Hibernate **sequential** inserts with program assigned value for primary key and **rewriteBatchedStatements=false** Time : 41.581

-**rewriteBatchedStatements=true the JDBC will pack as many queries as possible into a single network packet, lowering this way the network overhead.**

 > With plain JDBC API

+With plain JDBC

-1. Plain JDBC batch inserts(1000) with programmatically generated value for primary key and with rewriteBatchedStatements=false
-   Total time : 37.492
+4. Plain JDBC **sequential** inserts with program assigned value for primary key and with **rewriteBatchedStatements=false** Total time : 35.922

-   1a.
-Plain JDBC batch insert(1000) with programmatically generated value for primary key and with rewriteBatchedStatements=true
+5. Plain JDBC **batch** insert(50) with rewriteBatchedStatements=true
-   Total time : 5.522
+   Total time : 6.467

+**With 'rewriteBatchedStatements=true' ,the JDBC will pack as many queries as possible into a single network packet, lowering this way the network overhead.**

+** Analysis**

+1. Comparing 3b & 4, performing sequential inserts operation by **JDBC API** takes around 5.5 seconds less
+2  Comparing 3 & 5, performing batch inserts operation by **JDBC API** takes around 4.35 seconds less

+I don't say that Hibernate is poor or have less performance as compared to using plain JDBC API for performing bulk inserts but Hibernate do have some overhead.

+My affinity for Hibernate will always be there.